Brown Carbon Formation by Aqueous-Phase Carbonyl Compound Reactions with Amines and Ammonium Sulfate

 Digital USD Citation

 Powelson, Michelle H.; Espelien, Brenna M.; Hawkins, Leila N.; Galloway, Melissa M.; and De Haan, David O., "Brown Carbon Formation by Aqueous-Phase Carbonyl Compound Reactions with Amines and Ammonium Sulfate" (2014).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 28.